 Eric was seen with this guitar on a charity Concert for Bangladesh in August 1971 organized by George Harrison and Indian sitar master Ravi Shankar.
-The guitar was used during the first show (the Brownie being used for the second one), and this seems to be the only time Clapton ever used this guitar on stage.
+The guitar was used during the first show, and this seems to be the only time Clapton ever used this guitar on stage.

 Based on the visual cues – like the flowerpot headstock inlay, gold-plated hardware, pointy fingerboard at the end, and the tailpiece – the guitar appears to be a Byrdland model.
 There are however some deviations – like the fact that the fretboard has double parallelogram inlays which are usually found on the 350T model.